Halfspace-io/hs-dbu-hackathon/README.md

 ============
 Follow the steps in this README to get you up and running.

+## 0 Don't clone this repo!
+Instead of cloning this repository, please create a new repository for your team based on this template.
+You can do this by clicking the green "Use this template" button at the top right of this page.

+**Remeber to make it private so that other teams cannot see your work! ;-) (and to not violate any data rights)**

 ## 1 Install  python packages
 You can install the required packages into you global python installation by writing `pip install -r requirements.txt`, but we recommend using a virtual environment manager.